realworldocaml/book/en/12c-sexprs.md

 - : t = {foo = 3; bar = 35.}
 ```

-The `with sexp` is detected by a `Sexplib` grammar extension to the normal
+The `with sexp` is detected by a `Sexplib` syntax extension and
-OCaml syntax, and replaced with the extra conversion functions you see
+replaced with the extra conversion functions you see above.
+You can
-above.
-You can ignore `t_of_sexp__`, which is a helper function that is
+ignore `t_of_sexp__`, which is a helper function that is needed in
-needed in very rare cases.
+very rare cases.

 The syntax extensions in Core almost all have this same basic
 structure: they auto-generate code based on type definitions,